enterspeedhq/enterspeed-docs/docs/integrations/umbraco/redirects.md

 ## Umbraco Redirects

-If you use the build-in Umbraco Redirect URL Management the redirects will ingested into Enterspeed out of the box.
+If you use the build-in Umbraco Redirect URL Management the redirects will be ingested into Enterspeed out of the box.

 ![Umbraco Content Structure](/img/docs/integrations/umbraco/umbraco-redirects.png)

 ## Custom Redirects

-If you are using a 3. party redirect plugin in your Umbraco installation you can implement you own version of the `UmbracoRedirectsService` either by implementing the `IUmbracoRedirectsService` interface or by extending the `UmbracoRedirectsService` class and override the `GetRedirects` method.
+If you are using a 3. party redirect plugin in your Umbraco installation you can implement your own version of the `UmbracoRedirectsService` either by implementing the `IUmbracoRedirectsService` interface or by extending the `UmbracoRedirectsService` class and overriding the `GetRedirects`` method.

 ### Implementing interface